Magic-Mask-Repo/-submission/README.md

 It is worth noting that the final approval decision comes from our moderators.
 If they do not see your module as being fit for the Alt-Repo, they have the choice to deny it.
 However, they are encouraged to stay unbaised when approving or rejecting modules.

-# Migrating  Repositories
-We have an internal (but publicly accessible) tool that makes migrating repositories to the Alt-Repo easy.
-Moderators should use [mmar-migrate](https://github.com/Magisk-Modules-Alt-Repo/mmar-migrate) (Magisk-Module-Alt-Repo Migrate) to migrate existing repositories to the Alt-Repo.

 Here is an example use case for this tool:

 1. User A creates an issue titled `[Module] My Custom Module`.